Skip to main content

 Overview

-Submitting a RasterFlow workflow as a job involves two steps:
+Submitting a RasterFlow workflow as a job involves three steps:

-1. Write a job script — A standalone Python script containing your RasterFlow workflow
+1. Write a job script: Create a standalone Python script containing your RasterFlow workflow

-2. Submit the job — Upload the script to Wherobots storage and submit it using the Runs REST API
+3. Submit the job: Submit the job using the Runs REST API

 Create a Python script that contains your RasterFlow workflow.
 This script will be executed by the Wherobots Job Run environment.
 It should be self-contained—all imports, configuration, and processing logic must be included in the script.
 The following example runs the Fields of the World (FTW) model on Haskell County, Kansas using RasterFlow.